tking53/NEXTSim/README.md

 From there you may make symbolic links as required, or if you prefer you may use the NEXTSim module file

-To installing the NEXTSim module file, the module file must be copied to one of your module paths.
+To install the NEXTSim module file, the module file must be copied to one of your module paths.

 ```bash